Anobregas/READ.ME-gen/README.md

   ## Usage

-  READ.ME Generator was designed to createing professional a read.me
+  READ.ME Generator was designed to create a professional read.me

   ## Contributing